-City: Bogota D.C., Cundinamarca.
+3. City: Bogota D.C., Cundinamarca.4.
+Neighborhood: El Contador.5.

-Neighborhood: El Contador.

 Address: Calle 140 No. 18a -91.

-6. Use: Commercial.7.
-Leasable area: 621 m2.8.
-Year of construction: 1975.9.
-Number of parking spaces: N/A.
+7. Leasable area: 621 m2.

+8. Year of construction: 1975.

+9. Number of parking spaces: N/A.

+10. Number of floors: 2 floors.

 - 11. Type of construction (type structure): Porticoed system with light slabs on the floors. - 12.
 Access roads: The property is accessed through the corner between Carrera 19 and Calle 140. - 13.
 Description of the building: The office has a total built area of 620.68 square meters.
-The building limits to the east with several sectoral scale commercial premises; its north facade borders Calle 140 and the Foto Japón store; and its western facade borders Cali Mio's commercial premises. - 14.
+The building limits to the east with several sectoral scale commercial premises; its north facade borders Calle 140 and the Foto Japon store; and its western facade borders Cali Mio's commercial premises. - 14.
 Description of the sector: The property is located northbound of the city at El Contador neighborhood and limits with Avenida Carrera 19, an area characterized by its important traffic given the sector's important business activity.
 The asset limits with the Chamber of Commerce-Centro Empresa and a Panamericana.